University Programs

 Scoring Spreadsheet

 Download the official scoring spreadsheet here.
 The ZIP folder contains the Excel file along with a comprehensive user's guide.
-Although not required, using Microsoft Excel 365 is highly recommended.
+Microsoft Excel 365 is required.

 User's Guide